J-saderr/RespiratorySound_project/README.md

 Install necessary lib packages

 Scripts in sequence:
-1. Running the A.py first to get df.csv file
+1. unzip the input.zip, this includes df.csv and df_updated_padded.csv
-2. Running the feature_selection.py to generate df_updated_file.csv
+2. Running DataVisualize to visualize the plots.
 3. Running the DL.py for predictions